-- This study is sponsored by the University of Oxford.
-It is being funded by The Kennedy Trust for Rheumatology Research, donations to the Oxford University Botnar Research Centre (The John Climax Donation), and the NIHR Oxford Biomedical Research Centre. - All researchers involved in this study are employees of the University of Oxford.
+- Botnar Research Centre (The John Climax Donation), the NIHR Oxford Biomedical Research Centre, and Bristol Meyers Squibb. - All researchers involved in this study are employees of the University of Oxford.
 No members of the study team will receive additional payments for enrolling you in this study.